 The term “cold hardy” when applied to gardenias does not mean zone 5 gardenia shrubs.
 It simply means shrubs that can tolerate cooler zones than the toasty areas in which they typically thrive.
 Some hardy gardenias grow in zone 8, and a few new ones survive in zone 7.

 For example, the cultivar ‘Frost Proof’ offers cold hardy gardenias.
 However, the plants thrive only to zone 7.
 Likewise, ‘Jubilation,” reputedly one of the hardiest gardenias, grows in zones 7 through 10.
 There simply are no gardenias for zone 5 backyards on the market.
 These plants have not been bred to survive severe cold.

 This is not helpful to those planning on growing gardenias in zone 5 yards.
 In this low hardiness zone, winter temperatures regularly dip well below zero.
 Cold-fearing plants like gardenias simply won’t survive in your garden.

 You accept the fact that you won’t find cultivars for gardenias for zone 5.
 Yet, you are still interested in growing gardenias in zone 5.
 You have a few options.

-If you live in a particularly warm micro-climate in zone 5 regions, you might try planting one of the cold hardy gardenias in your garden and see what happens.
-But remember that even one hard freeze may kill a gardenia, so you will definitely need to protect your plant during winter.
+If you live in a particularly warm microclimate in zone 5 regions, you might try planting one of the cold hardy gardenias in your garden and see what happens.
+Remember though that even one hard freeze may kill a gardenia, so you will definitely need to protect your plant during winter.